 With leagues limiting moves, so fantasy owners do not stream their way to victory, picking up two start pitchers is crucial in fantasy baseball.
 Here are some options that are most likely available in your league, that can give you two starts next week.
-Do not be afraid to add them this weekend if you have an extra move or two available and feel like you can win your pitching categories without making another move, freeing up your moves next week for streaming options!
+Do not be afraid to add them this weekend if you have an extra move or two available and feel like you can win your pitching categories without making another move.
+Save next weeks moves for streaming options!

 Some of you in deeper leagues will have to give guys like Tyler Anderson, Carson Fulmer and Ben Lively a go.

 Pitchers Worth Adding Making Two Starts < 50% Owned on Yahoo

 |Miles Mikolas||STL||vs. MIL (Jhoulys Chacin)||@ CIN (Cody Reed)||44%|